RSZ-Nld/TTGO-1.9-Inch/Readme.md

-Or the new one from Ralph Xavier, adapted for this board:
+Or the one from Ralph Xavier, adapted for this board:

 https://github.com/RSZ-Nld/TTGO-1.9-Inch/blob/main/ALL_IN_ONE_T-Display_S3-Normal-Ralph.zip